sophiemiddleton/pyfitter/py-fitter/README.md

 * decay in orbit (DIO) is currently parameterized using the work of Czernecki et al and the polynomial functional form derived in [Phys.
 Rev. D 94, 051301]
 * cosmic induced background is currently parameterized as a uniform distribution

-These distributions are all defined inside of the "Custom_PDF" script.
+These distributions are all defined inside of the "Mom_PDF" script.
 This infrastructure needs to evolve as we develop more complexity.

 # The Time PDF Parameterizations